Garden Lovers Club

 Bougainvillea

-If you want an explosion of gorgeous color, bougainvillea is stunning flowering machines.
+If you want an explosion of gorgeous color, bougainvillea is a stunning flowering machine.
 They bloom almost all year long and look gorgeous against a fence or up against the side of the home.
-They require upwards of six hours of direct sunlight every day in order to gain maximum blooms and color.
-This plant prefers zones 9-11 and absolutely loves sun and humidity.
+They require upwards of six hours of direct sunlight every day to gain maximum blooms and color.
+This plant prefers zones 9-11 and loves sun and humidity.

 6. Periwinkle